 On the other hand, I have also endured the challenges of overcrowded classrooms, inadequate facilities, outdated technology, budget cuts, and unsupportive communities.
 These were heartbreaking, yet invaluable experiences that I will bring to the table as a member of the School Board.
 Every teaching job I have had has been unique and challenging to my previously held perspectives on education.
 It is those diverse perspectives that I believe should always be present in School Board decisions.

 When the time came for Marshall to retire from the Air Force, we had no doubt that we wanted to settle near Charlottesville, where we knew our children would get a world-class education.
 My Grandfather was raised here, and I grew up coming for visits to see our extended family in the area.
 We moved to Albemarle County for Marshall’s job in June of 2016.
 Our two children attend Woodbrook Elementary School, and we are enjoying renovating our home just down the street.
 In December of 2016, I joined the Agnor-Hurt Elementary team as a part-time K-1 PALS Instructor.
-I love the time I spend providing reading intervention services to my students, but will resign from teaching if I am elected to the school board.
+I loved the time I spent providing reading intervention services to my students, but decided to step away from the classroom to try and serve on the school board.
 After many years of setting aside my own goals in order to support my husband's career, I am ready to take my leadership and activism to the next level.